Forensic Scientist

 I am currently a sophomore in highschool and I want to be a forensic pathologist/medical examiner.
 But I don’t know what classes I absolutely need to take in highschool or what to major in college.
 Could you give me advice please ?

-Asked by Isabelle about 7 years ago
+Asked by Isabelle over 7 years ago

 If you want to be a pathologist you will have to be a doctor, and will need to go to med school.
 So you are looking for a pre-med program.
 Best of luck!